junxit/us-congress-bills-110/bill.md

   >     - **(v)** ensures that experimental studies are presented in sufficient detail and clarity to allow for replication or, at a minimum, offer the opportunity to build systematically on their findings; and
   >     - **(vi)** has been accepted by a peer-reviewed journal or approved by a panel of independent experts through a comparably rigorous, objective, and scientific review.

-- **(13)** by amending paragraph (24), as so redesignated, to read as follows:
+- **(11)** by amending paragraph (23), as so redesignated, to read as follows:
-  > - **(24)** The term State means a State, the Commonwealth of Puerto Rico, the District of Columbia, Guam, American Samoa, the Virgin Islands of the United States, and the Commonwealth of the Northern Mariana Islands, and the Republic of Palau.
+  > - **(23)** The term State means a State, the Commonwealth of Puerto Rico, the District of Columbia, Guam, American Samoa, the Virgin Islands of the United States, the Commonwealth of the Northern Mariana Islands, and the Republic of Palau.

 ## § 4.
 Authorization of appropriations